tshi92/FPGA-based-CPU-Design-and-Implementation/README_CPU_VHDL.md

 This project implements a simple **CPU architecture** on an FPGA platform using **VHDL**.
 It covers instruction design, timing cycles, module structure, and verification through simulation and hardware testing.

+This course project was completed during my undergraduate studies in 2013 at Harbin Institute of Technology, as part of the course Computer System Design and Practice (计算机设计与实践).

 ---

 ## 📚 Overview